 Today, I am anti-antidepressants, but I wasn’t always.
 I wasn’t anti-antidepressants before I took antidepressants, and I wasn’t anti-antidepressants while I was taking them.
 To the contrary, I don’t think I could have been any more pro-antidepressants back then.

 For years, I dreamed of taking prescription drugs like Paxil because I heard it was successful at treating social anxiety disorder.
 But I was too shy to ask my doctor, or anyone else, about getting a prescription.
-When I finally got the courage to tell my doctor I had social anxiety disorder, and he handed me my prescription for Zoloft, I was ecstatic.
+When I finally got the courage to tell my doctor I had social anxiety, and he handed me my prescription for Zoloft, I was ecstatic.
 My dreams had come true.
 My social anxiety would finally be cured.